jdockray/disperse/README.md

 Disperse is a C++ console financial portfolio optimisation program for Windows.
 It attempts to determine the asset allocation (the proportion of a portfolio which should be attributed to each of a selection of possible investments) that has the lowest volatility (price variation with time) while still achieving a specified minimum expected return (such as 6% a year).
 For those familiar with this area, it performs classic mean-variance portfolio optimisation but the asset covariance matrix is calculated using a factor model.
 The optimisation is performed using the [OSQP quadratic programming solver](https://osqp.org/) and I would like to draw your attention to the third-party attributions at the end of this readme.

-I wrote this software for my own personal use, never expecting anyone to see the code when I started.
-It consequently lacks the comments and tests that should be present in professional software.

 ## Introduction

 This software accepts as input a list of securities (potential investments), with, for each asset: